INFIseven/lcd-gui-tester/instructions/instructions.md

 The application is safe to run.
 The SmartScreen warning appears only because the executable is not signed, not because there is any security risk.

+⚠️ **NOTE:** When the application is started for the first time, required packages will be downloaded.
+The download time depends on your internet connection and computer performance.
+During this process, the download window may temporarily disappear — this is normal.
+Once all downloads are complete, the application will launch automatically..

 ### Basic Usage

-1. Launch the LCD GUI Tester application
+1. Launch the LCD GUI Tester application.
-2. The main window provides an interface for LCD GUI testing
+2. The main window provides an interface for LCD GUI testing.
-3. Use the image preview feature by dragging and dropping images
+3. Use the image preview feature by dragging and dropping images. ⚠️ **NOTE:** Currently only a single image transfer is supported.
-4. Execute LVGL scripts for testing display functionality

-### Firmware Flashing

-To flash firmware to your nRF52 device:

-1. Ensure your nRF52 device is connected via USB
-2. Use the firmware flashing feature in the application
-3. Select the firmware file you wish to flash
-4. Follow the on-screen prompts to complete the flashing process
+4. Click the **UPLOAD** button and wait for the image to be transferred to the test-bench. ⏱️ **NOTE:** The first transfer may take a longer time.

 ## Troubleshooting